 In an NPS survey, those who answer 9-10 are considered Promoters, while those who answer 1-6 are considered Detractors.
 Anyone who responds with a 7-8 is considered a Passive.

-NPS does not only provide a general sense of how your product or service is doing.
+Implementing NPS software does not only provide a general sense of how your product or service is doing.
 It also gives you an opportunity to target detractors in hopes of improving their customer experience.

 Customer Satisfaction (CSAT) surveys

-CSAT surveys are used to measure a customer’s satisfaction with a specific situation.
+CSAT surveys are used to measure a customer’s satisfaction with a specific situation in our customer satisfaction survey software.
 These surveys ask: How satisfied were you with (product or situation)?
 Customers choose a response between 1-5 with the option of a freeform follow-up.
 Respondents who choose 4 or 5 are considered satisfied.

 CSAT surveys are a great way of gaining insight into specific customer experience interactions.
 For example, after a customer support conversation or after a visit to a retail store.